ibexa/documentation-user/docs/organizing_the_site.md

 in the Field Type selection drop-down menu and activate **Add field definition**.
 You can determine the order in which Fields will be displayed by setting their Position parameter.

-To delete Field(s), check the boxes next to any Field names and select **Remove selected field definitions** at the bottom of the screen.
+To delete Field(s), check the boxes next to any Field names and select the trash icon.

 ![Adding and removing fields](img/add_field.png "Adding and removing fields")